ChemTech Lenses: How Blue Light Filtering Works

 What It Is

-ChemTech is a lens technology that embeds blue light filtering properties directly into the lens material itself, rather than relying solely on surface coatings.
-This approach is designed to provide consistent filtering across the entire lens surface and maintain durability over time.
+ChemTech is a lens technology that embeds blue light filtering properties directly into the lens material rather than relying only on surface coatings.
+This design allows the filtering properties to exist throughout the entire lens structure rather than on the outer surface.

-The technology targets specific wavelengths of blue light, typically in the 400 to 450 nanometer range, which are most commonly associated with digital eye strain and visual discomfort during prolonged screen use.
+The technology targets specific wavelengths of blue light, typically in the 400 to 450 nanometer range, which are commonly associated with digital screen exposure.

 Why It Matters

-Blue light is emitted by digital screens, LED lighting, and the sun.
-While blue light plays an important role in regulating alertness and circadian rhythm, prolonged exposure from close-range screens has raised questions about visual comfort and eye fatigue.
+Blue light is part of the natural visible light spectrum and is emitted by digital screens, LED lighting, and the sun.
+It plays a role in regulating alertness and circadian rhythm during daytime hours.

 How It Works (High-Level)